Once you are enrolled in the Program we provide a Letter of Enrollment for you to use to obtain a professional student loan.

 We cannot process your application if any of the documents are missing or out of date.
 We must have all supporting documentation postmarked on or before the application deadline date or your application will be disqualified.

-It is not necessary to achieve a test-equated score of 75 or higher on the AFK to apply.
-However, due to the large number of applications received, successful applicants in the past have generally had scores in the high 70s to 80s and have met the minimum English language requirements.
+It is not necessary, but a minimum score of 75% is recommended.
+Due to the large number of applications received, successful applicants in the past have generally had scores in the high 70s to 80s and have met the minimum English language requirements.

 All applicants* to the ITD Program must submit the results of an English proficiency test, such as a TOEFL or IELTS test.
 Results are valid for 2 years.
 We encourage applicants to register early, due to limited testing capacity on certain dates.